softwareconstruction240/autograder/docs/getting-started/db-insert-statements/insert-rubric-database.md

 ## Statements
 > [!NOTE]
 > As of **SUMMER 2026** this step is no longer necessary.
-Rubric Configs are defined in the `RubricConfigDao` interface. upda> If you would like to make a change, please update the default configs there. **Live edits still require alter
+Rubric Configs are defined in the `RubricConfigDao` interface.
+> If you would like to make a change, please update the default configs there. **Live edits still require alter
 > statments.**
 >
 > Do make sure that in the config tab, under the course ids that you press the `Reload assignment/rubric ids` button